Bionano Genomics

 Venture Round in 2010

 NuPathe Inc., a Pennsylvania-based specialty pharmaceutical company, specializes in developing and commercializing branded therapeutics for neurological and psychiatric disorders.
 Its primary product, Zecuity, is a transdermal patch used for acute migraine treatment.
-NuPathe's pipeline includes NP201, a long-acting treatment for Parkinson's disease, and NP202, a long-term therapy for schizophrenia and bipolar disorder, both leveraging the company's biodegradable implant technology.
-NuPathe, now a subsidiary of Teva Pharmaceuticals, focuses on innovative neuroscience solutions and actively seeks partnerships to maximize the global potential of its product candidates.
+NuPathe's pipeline includes NP201, a long-acting treatment for Parkinson's disease, and NP202, a long-term solution for schizophrenia and bipolar disorder, both leveraging its biodegradable implant technology.
+The company, founded in 2005, operates as a subsidiary of Teva Pharmaceutical Industries Limited and is actively seeking partnerships to expand its global reach.

 RemoteReality